CosmicGhosts/obi/README.md

 Obi
 ===

-Obi is a simple object constructor that allows you to compose objects together with immutability.
+Obi is a simple object builder that allows you to compose objects together with immutability.

 # API